CodeMaster7000/Autumn-Leaves/README.md

 # Autumn

-With the advent of autumn, this multi-coloured animation should get you in the perfect seasonal mood.
+With the advent of autumn in the Northern Hemisphere, this multi-coloured animation will surely get you in the perfect seasonal mood!